rhshadrach/mkdocs-argref-plugin/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/mkdocs-argref-plugin)](https://pypi.org/project/mkdocs-argref-plugin/)

 This [mkdocs plugin](http://www.mkdocs.org/user-guide/plugins/)
-look in each MkDocs article for the presence of a reference to tickets from issues trackers like Jira, Linear, etc and convert them to links that point to respective platforms.
-Unlike similar plugins, `argref` takes an argument that can be utilized in the URL.
+allows users to convert text such as `GHI-123` in their documentation to a corresponding URL, e.g. `https://github.com/myproject/issues/123`.
+Unlike similar plugins, `argref` takes an argument for each reference that can be utilized in the URL.